GSA/digitalgov.gov/content/news/2022/10/2022-10-14-sunrise-to-sunset-building-a-customer-centric-digital-ecosystem.md

 ---
 date: 2022-10-14 08:30:00 -0500
 title: "Sunrise to Sunset: Building a Customer-centric Digital Ecosystem"
-deck: Four Moments in a Website’s Life
+deck: Four Moments in a Website's Life
 summary: GSA has developed the Digital Lifecycle Program, with tools and guidance to help teams manage a compliant, customer-centric digital property from ideation through sunsetting.

 # See all topics at https://digital.gov/topics
 topics:
   - 21st-century-idea